Tanishi20079/Railway-Reservation-System/README.md

 # Railway-Reservation-System
 In first py file structural properties are followed by implementing the different functionalities in different functions.
-While in second file, SoLID properties are implemented with the help of classes and objects.
+While in second file, SOLID properties are implemented with the help of classes and objects.